sfpugh/sfpugh.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a Ph.D. candidate in [Computer and Information Science](https://www.cis.upenn.edu/) at the [University of Pennsylvania](https://www.upenn.edu/), where I am advised by [Insup Lee](https://www.cis.upenn.edu/~lee/home/index.shtml) and [James Weimer](https://jamesweimer.net/).

 My research interests are in developing safe and effective artificial intelligence (AI) for healthcare, with a specific focus on addressing challenges associated with limited *labeled* medical data.
-In my thesis, I explore weakly-supervised methods for evaluating trained medical AI to provide early-stage, low-cost, and high-confidence performance estimates such as sensitivity/specificity.
-These methods are lightweight, leveraging only existing (previously collected) *unlabeled* clinical data and programmatic weak supervision.
+In my thesis, I explore weakly-supervised methods for evaluating trained medical AI to provide early-stage, low-cost, and high-confidence performance estimates.
+These methods leverage only existing (previously collected) *unlabeled* clinical data and programmatic weak supervision.
 You can find my dissertation [here]().

 During my Ph.D. program, I earned a master's degree in computer and information science from the University of Pennsylvania in 2021.
 Prior to that, I earned a bachelor's degree in applied mathematics and computer science from [Loyola University Maryland](https://www.loyola.edu/) in 2019.